hrejali/dataprobe3d/README.md

 Contributors
 -------------
-Jason Kai, Saeed Bakhshmand, Hossein Rejali, Brian Wang, Serene Abu-Sardanah KhanLab, Robarts Research Institute, Western University and CSTAR, London Health Sciences Centre, Western University
+Jason Kai, Saeed Bakhshmand, Hossein Rejali, Brian Wang, Serene Abu-Sardanah
+<br>KhanLab, Robarts Research Institute, Western University and
+<br>CSTAR, London Health Sciences Centre, Western University

-.. topic:: **Thanks**
+  **Thanks**
-    * The experts present at Slicer Week Western for their support and guidance in the development of this tool
+    <br>* The experts present at Slicer Week Western for their support and guidance in the
+      development of this tool
-    * The developer (Steve Pieper) and contributers of the existing Slicer dataprobe.
+    <br>* The developer (Steve Pieper) and contributers of the existing Slicer dataprobe.
-    * The organizing committee of Slicer Project Week Western for providing an environment which made the development possible.
+    <br>* The organizing committee of Slicer Project Week Western for providing an environment which
+      made the development possible.